jussiheinonen/ltd.noooner.dam.core/documentation/README.md

 Uploading an image involves 2 requests

- 1. Requesting upload URL from the Presign API
+ 1. Requesting upload URL from the Presign API (GET / POST)
- 2. Uploading image directly to S3 using the upload URL
+ 2. Uploading image directly to S3 using the upload URL (PUT)

 Requests paramaters and responses are described more in detail in [documentation / openapi.yaml](https://github.com/jussiheinonen/ltd.noooner.dam.core/blob/main/documentation/openapi.yaml).